wso2/docs-is/en/docs/concepts/authorization/device-flow-grant.md

 (D) — The authorization server prompts the end user to approve granting access via the user-agent and also prompts the user to enter the end user code.

-(E) — While the end user reviews user credentials and consents, the device starts polling along with client id and verification code to check the status of user authorization.
+(E) — While the end user reviews user credentials and consents, the device starts polling along with client ID and verification code to check the status of user authorization.

 (F) — Once the user provides authorization, the authorization server validates the verification code and responds back to the device with an access token.